-A summary of related party balances at as December 31, 2021 and December 31, 2020 is as follows:
+A summary of related party balances as of December 31, 2022 and December 31, 2021 is as follows:

-Dec ember 31, 2021 December 31, 2020
+Decem nber 31, 2022 December 31, 2021

 Balances receivable (payable):

-Investment in associates and joint ventures \$ 885,269 \$ 1,026,909

-Trade and other receivables 3,734,410 4,651,059
+Trade and other receivables \$ 67,180 \$ 3,734,410

-Loans receivable 125,995 148,660
+Loans receivable - 125,995

+Investment in associates and joint ventures 12,236 885,269

-Accounts payable and accrued liabilities (382,794) (686,480)
+Accounts payable and accrued liabilities (249,976) (382,794)

-Contract liabilities (55,434) (72,343)
+Contract liabilities - (55,434)

-Vendor-take-back loan - (5,559,250)

-On August 27, 2019, the Company entered into a Management Services Agreement (the "Management SA") with AIG eSports LP, a related party by nature of it being under the control or direction of the Chairman of the Company, as well as a Master Services Agreement (the "Master SA") with Vancouver Arena Limited Partnership, a related party by nature of it being under the control or direction of the Chairman of Company (collectively, the "MSAs").
+On August 27, 2019, the Company entered into a Management Services Agreement (the "Management SA") with AIG eSports LP, a former related party by nature of it being under the control or direction of the former Chairman of the Company, as well as a Master Services Agreement (the "Master SA") with Vancouver Arena Limited Partnership, a former related party by nature of it being under the control or direction of the former Chairman of Company (collectively, the "MSAs").
+The former Chairman of the Company did not seek re-election at the Company's July 19, 2022 annual general meeting and is no longer a related party as of July 19, 2022.
 Pursuant to the Management SA, the Company is to provide a series of esports management services for a base compensation of \$100,000 per month, plus an annual amount of USD \$250,000, as well as other additional amounts receivable upon certain milestones relating to the performance of the esports teams under management.
 Pursuant to the Master SA, the Company receives a range of marketing and consulting services at a cost of \$100,000 per month, as well as certain other costs payable upon certain milestones relating to third-party revenues generated by the Company relating to the Master SA services.
 The MSAs had a retroactive effective date of September 7, 2018, and contain payment-in-kind provisions whereas either party may, at its discretion, satisfy its amounts payable through the provision of its respective services.
 On April 1, 2021, the Management SA with AIG eSports LP and Master SA with Vancouver Arena Limited Partnership was terminated.
-During the year ended December 31, 2021, the Company recognized management revenue of \$379,125 (December 31, 2020 - \$1,535,331) relating to the Management SA, and recognized consulting expenses of \$379,125 (December 31, 2020 - \$2,080,216) relating to the Master SA.
-As at December 31, 2021, a balance of \$452,730 (December 31, 2020 - \$422,642) is included in trade and other receivables.
+During the period from January 1, 2022 to July 19, 2022, the Company recognized management revenue of \$Nil (January 1, 2021 to December 31, 2021 - \$379,125) relating to the Management SA, and recognized consulting expenses of \$Nil (January 1, 2021 to December 31, 2021 - \$379,125) relating to the Master SA.
+As of December 31, 2021, a balance of \$452,730 is included in trade and other receivables.